How to buy an electric car

 If you’re using a three-pin plug you should prepare yourself for a wait – a pure EV with a reasonably large battery will take anything from eight to 12 hours to fully replenish on this set-up.
 Upgrade to a proper home charging box with 7kW and you can expect that time to be cut in half.

 The roadside DC chargers are designed to be used mid-journey, so they’ll get you from flat to around 80 per cent in less than an hour – 45 minutes isn’t uncommon.
+Bear in mind that battery and charging technology is constantly improving, so expect EVs of the future to have faster charging times and increased range.
+We’ve already seen significant improvements in these areas over recent years.

 In truth, most EV users have charging facilities at home, and only use public points as a way of exploiting ‘dead time’ when the car will be sitting still anyway.
 There was a period when owners of pure-electric cars became frustrated at plug-in hybrid users whose vehicles were often to be found in charging bays.
 However, the introduction of charging fees has made this less of an issue.